Thelukepet/course/background/hadoop.md

 ## Map Reduce on HDFS

-Lectures 3 to 5 discussed distributed filesystems and Map-Reduce, that in practice today are almost equivalent to "Hadoop".

-In this assignment, we install Hadoop on our own "pseudo-cluster", and use Map-Reduce to do some basic count operations.
+We will install Hadoop on our own "pseudo-cluster", and use Map-Reduce to do some basic count operations.

 The tutorial was tested inside the Docker container for Spark-Notebook that we setup in the previous lab sessions;
 you would use the `docker exec` command to start a shell inside the image first.
 The HDFS filesystem that you create and use in this tutorial, can be re-used in the later lab sessions on Spark.

 ### Setup